gatsbyjs/gatsby/docs/tutorial/source-plugin-tutorial.md

 tableOfContentsDepth: 2
 ---

-In this tutorial you'll create your own source plugin that will gather data from an API.
+In this tutorial, you'll create your own source plugin that will gather data from an API.
 The plugin will source data, optimize remote images, and create foreign key relationships between data sourced by your plugin.

 ## What is a source plugin?